apache/storm/docs/Setting-up-a-Storm-cluster.md

 The last step is to launch all the Storm daemons.
 It is critical that you run each of these daemons under supervision.
 Storm is a __fail-fast__ system which means the processes will halt whenever an unexpected error is encountered.
 Storm is designed so that it can safely halt at any point and recover correctly when the process is restarted.
 This is why Storm keeps no state in-process -- if Nimbus or the Supervisors restart, the running topologies are unaffected.
 Here's how to run the Storm daemons:

-1. **Nimbus**: Run the command "bin/storm nimbus" under supervision on the master machine.
+1. **Nimbus**: Run the command `bin/storm nimbus` under supervision on the master machine.
-2. **Supervisor**: Run the command "bin/storm supervisor" under supervision on each worker machine.
+2. **Supervisor**: Run the command `bin/storm supervisor` under supervision on each worker machine.
 The supervisor daemon is responsible for starting and stopping worker processes on that machine.
 3. **UI**: Run the Storm UI (a site you can access from the browser that gives diagnostics on the cluster and topologies) by running the command "bin/storm ui" under supervision.
 The UI can be accessed by navigating your web browser to http://{ui host}:8080.

 As you can see, running the daemons is very straightforward.
 The daemons will log to the logs/ directory in wherever you extracted the Storm release.

+### Setup DRPC servers (Optional)

+Just like with nimbus or the supervisors you will need to launch the drpc server.
+To do this run the command `bin/storm drpc` on each of the machines that you configured as a part of the `drpc.servers` config.

+#### DRPC Http Setup

+DRPC optionally offers a REST API as well.
+To enable this set teh config `drpc.http.port` to the port you want to run on before launching the DRPC server.
+See the [REST documentation](STORM-UI-REST-API.html) for more information on how to use it.

+It also supports SSL by setting `drpc.https.port` along with the keystore and optional truststore similar to how you would configure the UI.